agmanuelian/PortAudit/README.md

 ![Alt text](screenshots/routers_csv.png "Input CSV file, with the list of devices to audit")

 4. Modify on the _port_audit.py_ script the directory from where the _routers.csv_ file is read, specifying your local directory.
-Also, modify the directory where _output_interfaces.py_ will be written to.
+Also, modify the directory where _output_interfaces.csv_ will be written to.
 5. Run the _port_audit.py_ script.
 7. You will be prompted to enter your TACACS credentials (demo credentials specified on previous section) to access the list of devices.
 8. The script will run the report, display it on the terminal and write the _output_interfaces.csv_ file (the port audit results) to the specified directory.